IDMNYU/BlinkingBeeping/week7/serial.md

   outputValue = map(sensorValue, 0, 1023, 0, 255);
   // print the results to the serial monitor:
   Serial.write(outputValue);
-  // wait a millisecondsbefore the next loop
+  // wait a millisecond before the next loop
   // for the analog-to-digital converter to settle
   // after the last reading:
   delay(2);